Five Years After the Seacor Power Capsizing: What We Learned and What Still Needs to Change

 The Worker’s Greatest Fear The single greatest fear for any injured maritime worker is simple: Will I be fired if I file a Jones Act…

-The Most Dangerous Step on the Water The gangway is the bridge between land and sea, between the dock and the vessel.
-It is a…
+Key takeaways The Most Dangerous Step on the Water The gangway is the bridge between land and sea, between the dock and the vessel.
+It…

 The Most Common Maritime Injury A slip, trip or fall is one of the most common types of accidents on a vessel, oil rig or…